Pina Bausch Zentrum

 GERMANY

-The Pina Bausch Zentrum (PBZ) will build on the radical ethos of Pina Bausch for a new generation of leadership and the pioneering choreography of Boris Charmatz.
+The Pina Bausch Zentrum (PBZ) builds on the radical ethos of German dancer and choreographer Pina Bausch, updating and expanding this historic cultural venue for a new generation of leadership, including the pioneering choreography of Boris Charmatz.
 The shared DNA of their work, which resists the rigid boundaries of dance, requires an architecture that challenges institutional norms.

-The anatomy of the PBZ is defined by the intersection of two axes: an East-West extension of the garden courtyards of the Schauspielhaus and a North-South connection from the Bundesallee to the river.
+The anatomy of the PBZ is defined by the intersection of two axes: an East-West extension of the garden courtyards of the Schauspielhaus (theater) and a North-South connection from the Bundesallee to the river.
 The crossing forms a third courtyard that will be the center of activity.
-This Performance Courtyard is a multi-level space surrounded by the functional programs of the building: the Lobby to the North, the support wing with archive above to the East, the Multifunktionsraum to the South, and Die Küche to the West-where the Schauspielhaus and the new building join.
-It is used by all programs and functions as an outdoor dining and performance space.
+This Performance Courtyard is a multi-level space surrounded by the functional programs of the building: the Lobby to the North, the support wing and Archives to the East, the Multifunktionsraum (Multi-Function Room) to the South, and Die Küche (a central bar and social hub) to the West, where the Schauspielhaus and the new building join.

 The PBZ and its surroundings make up a mosaic of interpretable spaces defined by their attributes: indoor and outdoor, vegetated and paved, environmentally controlled and raw.
 Spaces may be opened or closed depending on the weather.
 They can be interconnected or separated.
-The mosaic is a democratic surface.
-The public can flow through the building from street to river and from Schauspielhaus to Sopp’sche Pavilion without purchasing a ticket.
+The mosaic is a democratic surface, upon which the public can flow through the building from street to river and from Schauspielhaus to Sopp’sche Pavilion without purchasing a ticket.
 The creative energy of the PBZ - rehearsals, performances, events, exhibitions, food - are made visible and accessible in all directions.

-A second ground is defined by the extension of the existing terrace of the Schauspilhaus, which pierces into the Performance Court and becomes the technical walkway of the Multifunktionsraum (Multi-Function Room).
-From this elevated pathway, accessible from the courtyard and the landscape, the public is invited behind-the-scenes to view installations and rehearsals as well as performances.
-A terrace above the archive offers an exterior space adjacent to the Ballettsaal (Ballet Hall) for dancers to warm up or extend their rehearsals outside.
-The area surrounding the Sopp’sche Pavilion has intimate micro-courts that can be used as outdoor reading rooms for scholars at the Pina Bausch library, an informal lobby, or break-out space for the two interconnected Multifunktionsräume.
-A continuous Riverwalk with a terraced edge brings the dancers and audiences into direct contact with the water while reinforcing the site against flooding.
-This walk is punctuated by three outdoor plazas that extend the activities of the center to the public.
+A second ground is defined by the extension of the existing terrace of the Schauspilhaus, which pierces into the Performance Court and becomes the technical walkway of the Multifunktionsraum.
+From this elevated pathway, accessible from the courtyard, the public is invited behind-the-scenes to view installations and rehearsals as well as performances.
+A terrace above the Archives offers an exterior space adjacent to the Ballettsaal (Ballet Hall) for dancers to warm up or extend their rehearsals outside.
+The area surrounding the Sopp’sche Pavilion has intimate micro-courts that can be used as an outdoor reading room for scholars at the Pina Bausch library, as an informal lobby, or a break-out space for the two interconnected Multifunktionsräume.
+A continuous Riverwalk with a terraced edge brings the dancers and audiences into direct contact with the water while protecting the site against flooding.
+This walk is punctuated by three outdoor plazas that further extend the activities of the center into the public realm.

 Project information